octerra/encodingcom/README.md

 * Enforce key JSON data needs for success of a call to minimize poorly constructed or missing data components during call
 * Exception handling for all responses
+* Tools to help track status monitor of jobs (mediaid and children taskid)

 * Standardize on JSON
 * PEP3107 type hinting to ensure contract clarity